jakl/rbwhat/README.md

 # Output
 ## Structure and Colors
-* Developer's name in blue for yourself - purple for others
+* Developer's name in purple, but blue for yourself
+* Review title in bold
 * Repository in white
-* Review title in bold
 * Jira ticket or bug identifier in white
 * Branch in white
 * Code review URL underlined (clickable in [iTerm2](http://iterm2.com))